JustenRickert/justenrickert.github.io/_posts/2017-09-27-competition.md

 ---
 layout: post
-title: "Complex Competition"
+title: "Complex Contest"
-tags: [mathematics, rust language, complex contensts]
+tags: [mathematics, rust language, complex contests]
 date: 2017-09-27
 published: true
----
+--

 My aunt Shelley asked me an interesting question about a weight loss competition she competed in.
 The goal of the competition was to see who could lose the most